Reactive-Network/documentation/docs/docs/events-and-callbacks.md

 `requestCallbackV_1_0()` is a typed convenience wrapper, meaning you pass a configuration struct directly with no manual ABI encoding or version flag.
 This is what most developers should reach for.

 `requestCallback()` is the generic entry point.
 You specify a `CallbackVersion` and pass ABI-encoded configuration matching that version.
 As new callback types are introduced, each will get its own version and a corresponding typed convenience method like `V_1_0`.
+Supplying a version the contract doesn't recognize will revert with `InvalidCallbackVersion`.

-Both methods produce the same `CallbackRequest` event.
-When either is called during `react()` execution, Reactive Network submits a transaction to the specified destination chain.
+Internally, both methods are the same code path: `requestCallbackV_1_0()` simply ABI-encodes your struct and calls the generic request with `CallbackVersion.V_1_0`.

 The `V_1_0` callback configuration uses the following struct: